DenSebrovsky/Interesting-facts/README.md

 # Interesting-facts
-- First item Cats sleep about 16 hours a day
+- Cats sleep about 16 hours a day